Geometric operations#

 Fig. 57 geopandas modes of operation for methods accepting pairs of inputs (.intersection, etc.): many-to-one (left) and pairwise (right)#

-The following example demonstrates the latter.
+The following example demonstrates the many-to-one option.
 Here, we are calculating the distances between:

 • stations—all railway stations, and